mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level3.md

 ## 1. `add_task_by_id(title, description)`

 **New Expected Behavior**
-1. If `title` or `description` is empty, return:
+1. If `title` or `description` is empty, raise a `ValueError` with the message:
    ```
-   error: invalid task data
+   "Invalid task data: parameters must not be empty"
    ```
 2. Otherwise, assign a unique integer ID.
 Then return:
    ```